 - A fire in one part/section of the plant can endanger another section of the plant.

-- If a fire breaks out, it must be controlled/extinguished as quickly as possible to minimize the loss to life and property and to prevent further spread of fire.
+- If a fire breaks out, it must be controlled/extinguished as quickly as possible to minimize the loss of life and property and to prevent the further spread of fire.

 - Foam systems & water spray systems are often provided as part of the fire protection system.

-- Permanent hydrants and monitors alternatively are used.
+- Permanent fire hydrants and monitors alternatively are used.